-7. Bereavement.
+8. Bereavement

-An employee can normally take up to five paid days, if they are the partner, parent, child of the deceased, or have a similar relationship.
+An employee can normally take up to five paid days leave, if they lose their partner, a parent, a child over the age of 18 or have a similar relationship with the deceased.

 In other cases, they will be allowed to take the necessary paid time off, to attend the ceremony.

 Managers may, taking the circumstances into account allow paid time off to allow employees to conduct business in preparation for the ceremony.

+9. Parental Bereavement

+Parents can take up to two week's paid leave following:

+- The death of a child under the age of 18; - A miscarriage (loss of a baby before 24 weeks of pregnancy); - A still birth (loss of a baby from 24 weeks of pregnancy); - An ectopic or molar pregnancy.

+Leave can be taken anytime in the 56 weeks after the death; and in one continuous two-week period, or two separate blocks of one week each.

-8. Medical Treatment.
+10. Medical Treatment

-Appointments for optical, dental, orthopaedic, or other medical, treatment should be arranged outside normal working hours.
+Appointments for optical, dental, orthopedic, or other medical, treatment should be arranged outside normal working hours.